lsylsy186/SuggestionBox/Readme.txt

 * A way to input suggestions.
 * A way to upvote suggestions.
 * A way to comment on a suggestion.

- - Translate to :
-  * A view is going to be an HTML file, and we can feed into it a list of suggestions from a controller.
-  * To input suggestions, we will need to write a form that updates the model of our app.
-It will update it using a controller, since the controller is the middle-man between the view and the model.
-  * To upvote a suggestion, we can add a button that changes the amount of upvotes a specific suggestion has in the model.
-  * To comment on a suggestion, we will need to add routing to add another view.
-We can use similar ideas as above to build out the comments functionality.

 Outline:
 * Suggestion List: